Costa Rica Wildlife: Where to See These 19 Amazing Animals in the Wild

 Between poaching for the illegal pet trade and loss of habitat from deforestation, Scarlet Macaws are an endangered species in Costa Rica, with only about 1,500 remaining on the Pacific coast of the country.
 Chances are you'll see the beautiful and colorful birds flying in pairs overhead at least once during your visit.

-WHERE?
+WHERE to See Them?
 Find a beach with almond trees and park yourself for the afternoon if you want to see them up close.
 I sat for hours on a Matapalo beach on the Osa peninsula and watched a pair engage in the most amazing mating dance.
-That may be TMI, but it's a lovely thing to see when you're on a deserted beach in Costa Rica :-)
+It's a lovely thing to see when you're on a deserted beach in Costa Rica :-)

 9. Halloween Moon Crabs